coherentsolutionsinc/dotnet-fwdays-2021-project-tye-to-tie-dotnet-microservices/solution-2/README.md

 # "Project Tye to Tie Micro-services" (Solution #2)

-Solution demonstrated how `tye` can be used to run, deploy & debug solution of two microservices, when one service is built from C# source files and another one is built from Dockerfile.
+Solution demonstrated how `tye` can be used to run, deploy & debug a solution of two microservices, when one service is built from C# source files and another one is built from Dockerfile.

 ## Content